 8. You’ve been convicted of a crime.

-You cannot earn disability benefits if you are currently incarcerated.
+You cannot earn disability benefits or SSI benefits if you are currently incarcerated, even with the assistance of a disability attorney.
 That’s not to say you can’t get approved and start earning them once you are released; you just can’t receive them while in prison.
-Additionally, if your condition is the result of (or was made worse by) committing a felony, you will not be eligible for benefits.
+Additionally, if your condition is the result of (or was made worse by) committing a felony, you will not be eligible for a disability benefit.
 If you are on parole or probation, you are not entitled to benefits for any month you violate the terms of your release.

 9. You’re committing fraud.

-It probably goes without saying, but if you are trying to defraud the government for Social Security Disability benefits, you will be denied (or if you were already receiving benefits, they will be terminated), and you will be prosecuted to the full extent of the law.
-The government takes Social Security fraud very seriously; don’t do it.
+It probably goes without saying, but if you are trying to defraud the government for Social Security Disability benefits, you will be denied (or if you were already receiving a disability benefit, it will be terminated), and you will be prosecuted to the full extent of the law.
+The government takes Social Security fraud very seriously.
+Don’t do it.